It always started with an explosion of whining before dinner time each night.

-I would stand at the stove cooking potatoes, vegetables or what not, and the incessant cries from underfoot gnawed at my ears.
+I would stand at the stove cooking potatoes, vegetables or what not, and my son was unrelenting with requests to entertain him because his life was “very boring” and there was “nothing to do.”

 post contains affiliate links